coleifer/peewee/docs/peewee/transactions.rst

        # the ValueError will be raised.

 .. tip::
-   :py:meth:`~Database.atomic` can be used as either a **context manager** or a **decorator**.
+   :meth:`~Database.atomic` can be used as either a **context manager** or a **decorator**.

 Nesting Transactions
 --------------------

-:py:meth:`~Database.atomic` provides transparent nesting of transactions.
-When using :py:meth:`~Database.atomic`, the outer-most call will be wrapped in a transaction, and any nested calls will use savepoints.
+:meth:`~Database.atomic` provides transparent nesting of transactions.
+When using :meth:`~Database.atomic`, the outer-most call will be wrapped in a transaction, and any nested calls will use savepoints.

 .. code-block:: python